mdayaram/familytree/README.md

 http://gojs.net/latest/samples/genogram.html

-I didn't want to write JSON to update the tree, so I made a ruby script to parse a CSV style file, `people.dat` and generate the JSON for me.
+I didn't want to write JSON to update the tree, so I made a ruby script to parse a CSV file, `people.csv` and generate the JSON for me.
 Simply run

 ```bash
 $> ./generate.rb